 My car does not have any of the symptoms for bad VSS/HG.
 The oil is fine at intervals and there is no strange smoking problems.
 I searched a bit and discovered that condensation can build in the crankcase in cold weather from not being "burned off."
 This supposedly occurs from short-distance driving that does not allow for a hot engine.

-ETS 3.5" FMIC, B&M FMOC, SPEC 4+, forged crank, fresh heads, etc!
-AEM EMS S2 TBD!
-"There are no secrets better kept than the secrets that everybody guesses."
+New build in the works featuring AEM EMS S2, MHI EVO3 16G's, and methanol goodness "There are no secrets better kept than the secrets that everybody guesses."

 Where did you install this catch can? also what kind of a catch can is it, looks kinda weird?

 I am kind of interested in that catch can setup my 3s does not have one, what are the benefits and or reasons to installing it in that spot and what kind of a cc is it?
 Thanks!